 Sugar trading continues to be influenced by shifting weather conditions, currency fluctuations and legislation by the major sugar producers.
-Here we rank the top producers of the 2019/20 crop year and share leading sugar market analysis.
+Here we rank the biggest sugar producers referencing the 2019/20 crop year and share leading sugar market analysis.
 But first…

 How is sugar made?